ayabz22/datasci-217-06-data-munging-ds217-assignment-06/readme.md

     ```
 -**Justification**: This ensures that our dataset is consistent and readable to the audience thus those typos had to be replaced

 -**Impact**: This affected the gender and income_groups column as the typo got replaced with the correct income group and 3s were removed.
+We assume that there are only 4 categories in income_groups and 2 in gender.

 ### Issue 5: Date Issues